 - IBC determines the appropriate containment per NIH Guidelines

-- IBC assures that facilities, procedures, practices, training and expertise of personnel involved in rDNA research are appropriate.
+- IBC assures that facilities, procedures, practices, training and expertise of personnel

 - IBC Minutes must include